Wooder/HowToPatchFlutterEngine1_22_6_gpu_crash/README.md

 ## Prepare the source code

 1. install `depot_tools` (<http://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up>) (In case of problems: the setup of the Flutter Engine Dev environment is explained here: <https://github.com/flutter/flutter/wiki/Setting-up-the-Engine-development-environment>)
-2. In this directory create a file named `.gclient` with the following content (the branch used is based on the Flutter engine used in 1_22_6 (engine revision 2f0af37152) on which the bugfix from gaaclarke (from commit 90c8015280344f1faf0127599351e264d4d9a9d7) was manually transferred.
+2. `mkdir engine` in your desired root directory.
+In this directory create a file named `.gclient` with the following content (the branch used is based on the Flutter engine used in 1_22_6 (engine revision 2f0af37152) on which the bugfix from gaaclarke (from commit 90c8015280344f1faf0127599351e264d4d9a9d7) was manually transferred.
 It also contains a bug fix in the DEP file (siehe <https://github.com/flutter/flutter/issues/72108#issuecomment-744065093>)):

   ```
   solutions = [ {